What are immunizations?

 If you are a cancer survivor, the CDC recommends getting the annual flu vaccine.
 However, only get the flu shot; do NOT get the nasal spray version.
 The nasal spray version contains live viruses so it is not safe for people with a compromised immune system.

 Caregivers or anyone living with a cancer survivor should also receive the flu vaccine to lower the risk of infection.
+It is often recommended that caregivers who have a loved one with a compromised immune system get the flu shot, NOT the nasal spray version.

 There are two pneumococcal vaccines: PVV13 and PPSV23.
 For cancer survivors, doses of each may be needed.
 Ask your healthcare team about the best pneumococcal schedule for you.